 So you’ve worked hard at driving people to your website using Email Marketing and Social Media Marketing and Search Engine Optimisation (SEO), now you need to keep your website visitors interested enough to remain on your website.

 Remember above when we said the answer to how to convert website visitors into customers lies in trust?
 Nothing builds trust more than consistently producing and uploading high-quality videos to your website.
+In fact, videos are the only medium that provides the movement of human facial features, known as “facial dynamics”.
+The movement of facial features has a high influence on how trustworthy people in videos appear.

 People can see you and your team’s faces, recognise your voices and soon build a rapport with you.
 Videos in which you share your screen to reveal how to do something or explain how your product is made work wonders.
 People also can’t get enough of testimonials and reviews that are given by real people in front of the camera either!